 Free of frivolous distractions and interface clutter, VSCO is a stills-only app specifically built with composition and editing in mind.
 The app allows you to set the focus and exposure independently, as well as make subtle adjustments to color temperature, contrast, brightness, saturation, and more using a variety of tools.
 VSCO also contains a collection of impressive presets and film looks — some which require paid membership — and you can adjust the strength of the presets to suit your needs.
 In addition to the standard feed, you can peruse curated galleries of work selected by the VSCO team to receive inspiration from top creators.

-Prisma works wonders to transform a typical photograph into an artistic masterpiece in a few easy steps.
-Prisma’s advanced features, such as artificial intelligence and neural networks, will broaden your creative capacity for aesthetic upgrades.
-Let Van Gogh or Picasso be your muse by selecting their unique styles to manipulate the design of your photos or videos.
+Picasso or Van Gogh can be your muse if you choose one of their styles to alter the design of your videos or photos.
 Prisma doesn’t just stop with still images, either, as you can also apply its stylizing algorithms to videos for some genuinely magical effects.

 RNI Films (free)